AcademySoftwareFoundation/OpenImageIO/src/doc/stdmetadata.rst

     - `"ACES"` :  ACES color space encoding.
     - `"AdobeRGB"` :  Adobe RGB color space.
     - `"KodakLog"` :  Kodak logarithmic color space.
-    - `"GammaCorrectedX.Y"` :  Color values have been gamma corrected
+    - `"GammaX.Y"` :  Color values have been gamma corrected
       (raised to the power :math:`1/\gamma`).
 The `X.Y` is the numeric value of the gamma exponent.
     - *arbitrary* :  The name of any color space known to OpenColorIO (if